acconeer/acconeer-python-exploration/docs/glossary.rst

       :term:`Example Applications<Example Application>`.

    Reference Application
-      A near-complete use case specific package-offering.
+      A nearly complete use case specific package-offering.
-      Differs from :term:`Detectors<Detector>` as they are not intended to be usable, but rather do one thing, and one thing well.
+      Unlike :term:`Detectors<Detector>`, these packages are targeting more specific use cases, such as *Tank Level* or *Parking*.

    Example Application
       A use case specific proof-of-concept signal processing algorithm